Rigidity results for $L^p$-operator algebras and applications: Tensor products of Lp -Cuntz algebras

+As remarked in the introduction, this result stands in stark contrast with the Kirchberg--Phillips classification of simple, purely infinite, amenable \ca s by $K$-theory.
+The following is inspired by Kirchberg's $\mathcal{O}_2$-embedding theorem \cite{KirPhi00EmbExactCAlg}.

-\begin{qst} Let $p\in [1,\I)\setminus\{2\}$.
+\begin{qst} Let $p\in [1,\infty)\setminus\{2\}$.
 Does every simple, separable, unital, amenable $L^p$-operator algebra embed unitally and contractively into $\mathcal{O}_2^p$? \end{qst}

-We suspect that the answer to the above question is negative, and that $\mathcal{O}_2^p\otimes_p\Otp$ is probably a counterexample.
-However, the techniques developed in this paper do not seem to help determine whether such a map exists.
+We suspect that this question has a negative answer, and that $\mathcal{O}_2^p\otimes^p\Otp$ is a counterexample.
+However, the techniques developed in this paper seem to be insufficient to rule out the existence of a unital, contractive map $\Otp\otimes^p\Otp\to \Otp$.
+This question is explored in \cite{GarGun24pre:EmbLpOpAlg}.

+Another interesting Banach-algebra completion of the Leavitt path algebra $L_2$ has been constructed in \cite{DawHor22PrlyInfCuLike}; see Section~3 there and specifically Remark~3.11.
+In the light of \autoref{prp:O2O2Noniso}, it is a natural problem to determine whether the Banach algebra constructed there is self-absorbing in a suitable sense.